CIAT-DAPA/food_system_web_dashboard/src/scripts/readme.md

 # Scripts

-All scripts to process data
+This folder contains the scripts that were used to process data (results seen in the "data" folder).